counterfactual/monorepo/packages/contracts/ARCHITECTURE.md

 ### isStateFinal

 Some app states are marked terminal.
-An app state a is terminal if there does not exist an action c such that reduce(a, c) returns (i.e., the app state transition graph has no outgoing edges from a).
+An app state a is terminal if there does not exist an action c such that applyAction(a, c) returns (i.e., the app state transition graph has no outgoing edges from a).
 Since we cannot statically check this property, the app developer can manually mark these states by making `isStateFinal` return true for them, allowing us to skip one step of dispute resolution.

 Note that this is an optimization; this function can always safely be omitted, at the cost that sometimes disputes would take longer than strictly necessary.